git-pull/website/consulting/index.rst

 planning, documenting, testing, and deployment.
 I am **US-based** (**CST timezone**) and **fully remote**.

-Get an  engineers on your side with product focus who will care about your products vision and users.
+Get an engineer on your side with product focus who will care about your products vision and users.
 A seasoned software developer will be on your side to scale and protect your company's technical interests.